Information cascade on networks and phase transitions: III. Voting Model

-The herder was considered to be a digital herder \cite{Hisakado3}.
+The herder is considered a digital herder \cite{Hisakado3}.
 We define $c(t)^r_1/r=1-c(t)^r_0/r=Z_r (t)$.
 A digital herder's behavior is defined by the function $f(z)=\theta(Z_r-1/2)$, where $\theta(Z)$ is a Heaviside function, and the threshold was 1/2, corresponding to the majority decision.
 In \cite{W2}, a model in which the threshold was different from 1/2 was discussed.
 The model corresponds to voting without independent voters.
+We define $P_{h1}^{r}(t)$ as the probability that the herder would vote for $C_1$ at time $t$,

 Independents and herders appear randomly and vote.
-We set the ratio of independent variables to herders, as $(1-p)/p$.
-In this study, we focused mainly on the upper limit of $t$, which refers to voting by an infinite number of voters.
+We set the ratio of independents to herders as $(1-p)/p$.
+In this study, we focus mainly on the upper limit of $t$, which refers to voting by an infinite number of voters.